whaakman/azure-docs.nl-nl/includes/relay-hybrid-connections-dotnet-get-started-client.md

                 // Initiate the connection.
                 var relayConnection = await client.CreateConnectionAsync();

-                // Run two conucrrent loops on the connection.
+                // Run two concurrent loops on the connection.
 One
                 // reads input from the console and then writes it to the connection
                 // with a stream writer.
 The other reads lines of input from the
                 // connection with a stream reader and then writes them to the console.